Embroidery needles have come a long way from when our ancestors used pieces of sharpened bone to stitch with.

 A point is a point, eh?
 Well, not really.
 Needle points can, and often do, vary depending on their purpose.

 Or will you be sewing on a thick fabric where the woven threads are very close together?
-In this case you will want a strong needle with a sharp point.
+Here, you will want a strong needle with a sharp point.

 If you are doing needlepoint lace where the needle does not go through fabric at all, a ballpoint needle is your best choice.